bestwebsoft/relevant-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.7 - 20.05.2014 =
+* Update : We updated all functionality for wordpress 3.9.1.
+* NEW : The Ukrainian language file is added to the plugin.

 = V1.0.6 - 10.04.2014 =
 * Update : BWS plugins section is updated.
 * Budfix : Plugin optimization is done.